CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 #### Favorite Memory

-Insights socials at Eric’s apartment - Oscar
+"Insights socials at Eric’s apartment" - Oscar

-The people :) - William
+"The people :)" - William

-A surprise birthday party that was thrown at my house.
+"A surprise birthday party that was thrown at my house.
 Even if it wasn't totally a surprise, I had a lot of fun, and is still one of my favorite events.
 More recently, the cooking show social that I hosted was a blast.
-Philip and I put so much into making it happen and hearing that people enjoyed it was such a relief.  - Stephen
+Philip and I put so much into making it happen and hearing that people enjoyed it was such a relief."  - Stephen

-Hanging out with my CDS friends before meetings.
+"Hanging out with my CDS friends before meetings.
 I've found that it can be super tough in college to maintain lasting friendships, but I always love hanging out with CDS folk and just talking about our days/ML/life.
-Wouldn't wish for anything else.  - Bonnie
+Wouldn't wish for anything else."  - Bonnie

-My favorite memories are probably from IntSys subteam socials!
-I love just hanging out and catching up with everyone outside of our typical work. :)  - Cora
+"My favorite memories are probably from IntSys subteam socials!
+I love just hanging out and catching up with everyone outside of our typical work. :)"  - Cora

-Last semester, before October we had the weekly food group who went on a hike.
+"Last semester, before October we had the weekly food group who went on a hike.
 Only three people went but it was a lot of fun.
-We went to Buttermilk falls and it had rained the previous day so navigating that was very fun since there were streams we had to go around or over. - Ronin
+We went to Buttermilk falls and it had rained the previous day so navigating that was very fun since there were streams we had to go around or over." - Ronin

-Secret Santa right before Covid shut everything down - David
+"Secret Santa right before Covid shut everything down" - David

-Stewart park last year, jumping into the lake  - Victor
+"Stewart park last year, jumping into the lake"  - Victor

-The running joke leading up to the paintball social a few semesters ago, where I asked if I could friendly fire.
-I ended up getting friendly fired by Stephen - Phillip
+"The running joke leading up to the paintball social a few semesters ago, where I asked if I could friendly fire.
+I ended up getting friendly fired by Stephen" - Phillip